pixelspark/rethink-swift/README.md

 ### Status

-This is an early but functional and quite reliable version of the driver.
-It implements the V0_4 protocol (based on JSON).
-It currently supports the most basic commands (e.g. creation of tables, databases, ..).
-Not all of the extra option arguments are currently supported (but these can easily be added to the driver code).
+The driver implements the V1_0 protocol (which supports username/password authentication using SCRAM, and is available from RethinkDB 2.3.0).
+Alternatively, you can also use V0_4.
+Some commands and optional arguments may still be missing, but are usually easy to add to the code.

 ### Installation